Enip-OIXth/Pinerig-Documentation/manual/test.rst

 .. note::
     An especially important bit of information that the reader should know.
 The content of the directive should be written in complete sentences and include all appropriate punctuation.
     This project is under active development.

 .. tip::
     Some useful tidbit of information for the reader.
     The content of the directive should be written in complete sentences and include all appropriate punctuation.
 .. warning::
     An important bit of information that the reader should be very aware of.
     The content of the directive should be written in complete sentences and include all appropriate punctuation.
 .. error::
     Information relating to failure modes of some description.
     The content of the directive should be written in complete sentences and include all appropriate punctuation.
 .. hint::
     Information that is helpful to the reader.
     The content of the directive should be written in complete sentences and include all appropriate punctuation.
 .. important::
     Information that is of paramount importance and which the reader must not ignore.
     The content of the directive should be written in complete sentences and include all appropriate punctuation.
 .. caution::
     Information with regard to which the reader should exercise care.
     The content of the directive should be written in complete sentences and include all appropriate punctuation.
 .. danger::
-    :collapsible: open
     Information which may lead to near and present danger if not heeded.
     The content of the directive should be written in complete sentences and include all appropriate punctuation.
 .. attention::
-    :collapsible: closed
     Information that requires the reader’s attention.
     The content of the directive should be written in complete sentences and include all appropriate punctuation.
 .. admonition::
-    test
+    testing stuff
 .. seealso::
    Python's :py:mod:`zipfile` module
       Documentation of Python's standard :py:mod:`zipfile` module.